-Modifications to research study budgets are rare, and they are considered only for changes permissible within the approved research contract scope (as presented in the study's solicitation documents and awarded contractor proposal) or as otherwise permissible under 2 CFR 200 and the Arizona Procurement Code and determined by the sponsor and the PM as necessary to meet study objectives.
+Modifications to research study budgets are rare, and they are considered only for changes permissible within the approved research contract scope (as presented in the study's solicitation documents and awarded contractor proposal) and determined by the sponsor and the PM as necessary to meet study objectives and permissible under 2 CFR 200 and the Arizona Procurement Code.

-A consultant may occasionally revise the study schedule or make a change to the consultant team.
+A contractor may occasionally revise the study schedule or make a change to their project team.
 In such cases the process is the same, excluding the funding approval submission by MPD Finance.
-Changes to the fixed fees assigned to deliverables or tasks require a contract modification, even if there is no change to the overall budget.
+Changes to the fixed prices assigned to deliverables or tasks may require a contract modification, even if there is no change to the overall budget.